-Vehicles 18 Years Old or Less High Mileage
+Vehicles 18 Years Old or Less

+High Mileage

-The Cabinet recognizes the use of the High Mileage Table in the NADA guide.
+The Department recognizes the use of the High Mileage Table in the JD Power guide.
 The PVA may consider high mileage as a basis for value adjustments.
-However, pursuant with NADA guidelines, the high mileage deductions shall not exceed 40% of the NADA average trade-in value as of January 1 of the tax year.
+However, pursuant with JD Power guidelines, the high mileage deductions shall not exceed 40% of the JD Power average trade-in value as of January 1 of the tax year.
 The following examples are calculated for the 2019 tax year.
+These deductions can be calculated in the online version of JD Power by updating the mileage.